Can My Dog Eat That – A Definitive Guide to Foods Dogs Can (and Can’t) HaveReading Time: 7 minutes

 Remember: It’s better to be safe, than sorry.

-These foods contain an ingredient called Thiosulphate which is extremely toxic to dogs.
-The sulfurs found in onions and garlic negatively affect dogs’ red blood cells by causing the cells to “lyse”, or explode.
+Onions contain an ingredient called Thiosulphate which is extremely toxic to dogs.
+The sulfurs found in onions negatively affect dogs’ red blood cells by causing the cells to “lyse”, or explode.
 This condition is called canine Heinz Body Anemia and you can read more about it here.

 Warning: Many homemade dog treat recipes call for onion or garlic powder, and many other foods, such as potato chips may contain them too.
 Due to having a higher concentration, the powdered forms are especially dangerous.